darktable-org/dtdocs/content/darkroom/interacting-with-modules/module-header.md

 presets menu
 : This menu allows you to apply, create and edit module presets.
 See the [presets](./presets.md) section for more information.

-The visibility of the three icons to the right of the module name can be controlled through [`preferences` -> `darkroom` -> `show right-side buttons in darkroom module headers`](../../preferences-settings/darkroom.md).
+The visibility of the three icons to the right of the module name can be controlled through [`preferences > darkroom > show right-side buttons in darkroom module headers`](../../preferences-settings/darkroom.md).